 As for temperature control, Nest Bedding went to great lengths to ensure that the mattress remains cool.

 The cover is highly breathable, the top layer has a convoluted design, the second layer is infused with copper and gel, the third layer has punched foam and the last layer contains coils that boost airflow.

 So essentially, every layer of the mattress has been designed to keep things cool.
 The result is a mattress that is guaranteed to stay cool and fresh at all times.

 Leesa Hybrid (Sapira) offers a standard non-prorated 10 year warranty (click to read it now).
 The company promises to cover all replacement or repair costs for 10 years after you buy the mattress on the conditions that it is used properly and is in your ownership during this time.

-In contrast, Nest Bedding offers a lifetime warranty on the Alexander Hybrid (click to learn more).
+In contrast, Nest Bedding offers a lifetime warranty on the Sparrow Hybrid (click to learn more).
 You must use the mattress with the correct platform and keep it in your ownership for the warranty to be respected, however.

 As for returns, both brands offer the same deal.